bisdn/bisdn.github.io/getting_started/install_bisdn_linux.md

 By default BISDN Linux keeps files/directories based on packages' configuration file lists (located at `/var/lib/opkg/info/*.conffiles`) and the list in `/etc/default/system-backup.txt`.

-To backup files additional files when installing a new BISDN Linux version, use the `/etc/default/user-backup.txt` file.
+To back up additional files when installing a new BISDN Linux version, use the `/etc/default/user-backup.txt` file.
 This `user-backup.txt` file supports a simple syntax to configure a custom list of files to keep during system upgrade:

 - absolute paths to files or directories to keep: e.g. "/etc/default/user-backup.txt"